-The military approaches promotion exactly the same way a commercial business does - to be promoted in the military you must up-skill, possess leadership qualities, build teams, manage budgets and deliver to timelines.
+The military approaches promotion exactly the same way a commercial business does - to be promoted in the military you must up-skill, possess leadership qualities, build teams, manage budgets and deliver to deadlines.
 This is achieved through understanding responsibilities and acting them out, passing exams, meeting objectives and receiving recommendations from Line Managers.

-Like commercial environments, not everybody wants to be a leader or manager, some people join the military because they just want to fix aircraft, be an electrician, look after transport logistics, work in warehousing, be a car mechanic or chef, steer a boat or fly a plane.
+Like commercial environments, not everybody wants to be a leader or manager, some people join the military because they just want to fix aircraft, be an electrician, look after transport logistics, work in warehouses, be a car mechanic or chef, steer a boat or fly a plane.

 Every military member is taught equity and diversity and to understand other roles.
 They all have logistic skills and safety is paramount within the workplace.
 For example, handover logs are kept and the work area is cleaned ready for the next shift to take over (do these processes sound familiar?).